ardacbrglu/arda_cabaroglu_DSA-210_project/README.md

 3) Use the python library "Beautiful Soup" to parse XML and extract relevant calorie and step count data

-4) Exploratory Data Analysis (EDA):
+4) Exploratory Data Analysis (EDA);
-  -Use Pandas to clean and structure the data.
+  -> Use Pandas to clean and structure the data.
-  -Explore the distribution of active energy calorie expenditure and step counts.
+  -> Explore the distribution of active energy calorie expenditure and step counts.
-  -Identify trends or anomalies during midterm weeks compared to regular weeks.
+  -> Identify trends or anomalies during midterm weeks compared to regular weeks.

 7) Visualization: Use libraries such as Matplotlib to create visualizations to highlight changes in daily active energy calorie expenditure, and the step count.